andrewhao/built-to-last-talk/slides.md

 ???

+We often don't know how to refactor our systems because we lack a high-level view of it.
+Luckily, we have some tools at our disposal.
+I'm partial to using Railroady, or Rails ERD to get a high level view of our system.

 Caveat: this is a bottom-up design view of the system, and there is also a place for top-down design.

+Secondly - this may not necessarily be the "right" level of indirection of your system - as it's solely generated off of AR relationships.
+You may need to actually build this by hand by taking an inventory of your system, the business objects and how they're used.

+I prefer to use this approach when I first enter a system because, quite frankly, it's virtually free, and it gives us enough raw material to proceed.

 ---